Home » HCI Blog » Cost Savings and Better Health Literacy with MediaCare

 Estimated reading time: 4 minutes

-In most hospitals and healthcare facilities, whiteboards are the central communication conduit for patient information.
-They’re the most common source of patient information, referred to by providers, Nurses, family members, and most importantly, patients themselves.
-Instead of using costly manual whiteboards, healthcare facilities can reduce expenses by selecting an integration platform to tie their systems together.
+In hospitals and healthcare facilities, whiteboards serve as the primary means of communicating patient information.
+They are relied upon by providers, nurses, family members, and most importantly, the patients themselves.
+However, the use of traditional manual whiteboards can be costly.
+To address this, healthcare facilities have the option to reduce expenses by implementing an integration platform that connects their systems together..

 Dry erase board in hospital setting.